noemenend/Nodepop/README.md

 **Practical Exercise JS/Node.js/MongoDB - KeepCoding Bootcamp Web IV**

-Backend to support an application for selling second-hand items on IOS or Android platforms.
+Backend to support an application for selling second-hand items on IOS or Android platforms.A Mongo database will be used in which ads and registered users will be uploaded.
+The user registration will be carried out with json web token.
+Each announcement will show the following data:

+   * Item name
+   * If the item is posted for its sell or it is being searched for buy it
+   * Price.
+It will be the price of the item if it is a sale offer.
+In case it is a 'wanted' ad it will be the price that the applicant would be willing to pay.
+   * Item image.
+   * Item Tags.It may contain one or several of these four: work, lifestyle, motor and mobile.

+ La API will be runned at ***localhost:3000*** and the mongo database in the ***default port (27017).***

 ## Installation